Do you wonder how it's done?

 Both ends of the journey have paperwork

 The paperwork should all be completed beforehand, vet checks, import / export permits and customs clearing.
-Grooms have to be cleared by the airlines to fly, this usually takes up to a week.
+Grooms have to be cleared by the airlines to fly, this can take a week.
 There is usually a vet check on arrival, so a lot of time is spent at the airport just waiting and waiting, at both ends of the journey.
 Being a travelling groom is not nearly as glamorous as it sounds, it’s all about patience and hanging around airports.
-The flight part is usually the shortest time of all!
+The flight part is often the shortest time of all!

 Frequently asked Questions